babaid/AAPerturb/README.md

 ### Benchmarks

 By building run-benchmarks, you can measure the execution time for a given test dataset.
-Obviously the interface finding part takes the most time, approximately 1s for a structure.
-Perturbation can take also longer if there are always clashes.
+Obviously the interface finding part takes the most time, approximately 1s-2s for a structure.
+So after each process started for a batch we wait batch_size*1s for processes to finish, if there are too many processes we wait additinally some time until there is place in the process pool.
 Once I figure out some performance issues and maybe move graph creation also to my code instead of doing it in python, dataset creation should be a piece of cake in terms of speed.